Q. When are the resit exams? A. Please see the latest exam timetable information

 Sitting the exam

 Q. How do I know what to do in the exam?
 A. The email which you receive to say that your exam timetable is available also includes a link to the “What You Need To Know” document, which gives general instructions on what to do in the exam.
-It is also worth checking with module convenors for information on specific modules.
+It is also worth checking with module convenors for information on specific modules or instructions (e.g. set start times, assessment types or choices), relating to your online exam so please keep an eye out for these emails or Blackboard announcements.

-Q. When should I arrive for the exam?
+Q. When should I arrive for my in-person exam?
 A. Morning exams start at 09.00.
 Afternoon exams start at 14:00.
 You should allow time to arrive before the start of the exam.
 You will normally be allowed into the exam venue about 10 minutes before the exam starts.

 Q. What should I do with my mobile phone?
 A. You must not have a mobile phone or any other device that permits communication with others or can store information (e.g. smartwatch, earpiece, pager) on your person in the exam.
 Having a phone on your person in the exam is considered cheating and will have serious consequences.
 If possible, do not bring your phone to the exam venue.
 If you do bring the phone, you must leave it at the front of the exam room, switched off.